selim-ba/computer-vision/GANs.md

 The optimal $D$ is obtained when $G$ captures the real data distribution $p_{\text{g}}(x) = p_{\text{data}}(x)$.
 At equilibrium, $D$ is maximally confused, meaning it cannot distinguish real samples from fake ones, and $D(x) = 0.5$, for all $x$ (Proof in the paper if interested).

 ## Training procedure (in practice)
+In practice, GANs rely on (minibatch) Stochastic Gradient Descent to train the generator and the discriminator.
+(If you're not familiar with SGD, I recommand this video : https://www.youtube.com/watch?v=UmathvAKj80).

 ## Algorithms (with PyTorch)